 Also known as Pak-Choi, this vegetable is a staple of Asian stir-fry dishes.
 It is frequently referred to as Chinese Cabbage (several varieties of which we will cover as well), though it is a stalk-forming plant much closer to celery in appearance and use.
 The leaves and stalks of the Bok-Choy plant are both edible, and more flavorful than celery.

 Bok Choy comes in several varieties: Canton Dwarf, Green-Stemmed, Lei Choi, Mei Quing Baby, Prize Choy, Tatsoi, and White-Stemmed (the variety you commonly see at the supermarket).
-You can order organic Tatsoi or White-Stemmed Bok Choy seeds by clicking on the Nature Hills Nursery link above, or you can get the White-Stemmed variety here:
+You can order organic Tatsoi or White-Stemmed Bok Choy seeds on the Nature Hills Nursery, or you can get the White-Stemmed variety from them.

 Best Climate to Grow: Bok Choy is a cool-season vegetable that will bolt in hot weather.
 It can handle light frosts, but not a hard freeze.